Free Denver Winter Activities

 Denver Museum of Nature & Science Free Day (Colorado Residents only)

 WHEN: Oct.
 24, Nov.
 13 and Dec.
 12, 2016

 WHERE: 2001 Colorado Blvd.

-Explore the Denver Museum of Nature & Science, a maze filled with treasures of the earth – dinosaurs, dioramas, space exhibits, science experiments, a digital planetarium, IMAX theatre and touring shows.
+Explore the Denver Museum of Nature & Science, a maze filled with treasures of the Earth – dinosaurs, dioramas, space exhibits, science experiments, a digital planetarium, IMAX theater and touring shows.

 Denver Art Museum Free Days

 WHEN: Oct.
 1, Nov.
 5 and Dec.
 3, 2016 (first Saturday of each month)